 Meanwhile, less than half of the properties that sold within a month went for below list price.
 And nearly a quarter (24%) sold for a premium.

 Properties that sold after 12 months only sold at a premium a measly six percent of the time.

 In other words, price your home right the first time to avoid a price cut and losing money on the sale.
 Price it really right and you might sell for a premium.

-As you can see from the chart below, the longer a listing stagnates, the lower the chance of it selling for list price or at a premium.
+As you can see from the chart above, the longer a listing stagnates, the lower the chance of it selling for list price or at a premium.

 Surprisingly, 48% of properties listed for less than a month still went for below their asking price.
 So there’s always room to negotiate, even if the property was just listed.

 And don’t worry about offending anyone – if you don’t offend them with your offer you offered too much, that according to a wise man…